rickstaa/stable-learning-control/docs/algorithms/sac.rst

 .. admonition:: You Should Know

-    The way we've set up the value functions in the entropy-regularized setting is a little bit arbitrary, and actually we could have done it differently (eg make :math:`Q^{\pi}` include the entropy bonus at the first timestep).
+    The way we've set up the value functions in the entropy-regularised setting is a little bit arbitrary, and actually we could have done it differently (eg make :math:`Q^{\pi}` include the entropy bonus at the first timestep).
 The choice of definition may vary slightly across papers on the subject.

 Soft Actor-Critic
 ^^^^^^^^^^^^^^^^^

 SAC concurrently learns a policy :math:`\pi_{\theta}` and two Q-functions :math:`Q_{\phi_1}, Q_{\phi_2}`.
-There are two variants of SAC that are currently standard: one that uses a fixed entropy regularization coefficient :math:`\alpha`, and another that enforces an entropy constraint by varying :math:`\alpha` over the course of training.
-For simplicity, Spinning Up makes use of the version with a fixed entropy regularization coefficient, but the entropy-constrained variant is generally preferred by practitioners.
+There are two variants of SAC that are currently standard: one that uses a fixed entropy regularisation coefficient :math:`\alpha`, and another that enforces an entropy constraint by varying :math:`\alpha` over the course of training.
+For simplicity, Spinning Up makes use of the version with a fixed entropy regularisation coefficient, but the entropy-constrained variant is generally preferred by practitioners.

 .. admonition:: You Should Know